Jujutsu Kaisen

 Jujutsu Kaisen (呪術廻戦) is a Japanese manga series written and illustrated by Gege Akutami.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from March 2018 to September 2024, with its chapters collected in 30 tankōbon volumes.
 The story follows high school student Yuji Itadori as he joins a secret organization of Jujutsu Sorcerers to eliminate a powerful Curse named Ryomen Sukuna, of whom Yuji becomes the host.
-Jujutsu Kaisen is a sequel to Akutami's Tokyo Metropolitan Curse Technical School, serialized in Shueisha's Jump Giga from April to July 2017, later collected in a single tankōbon volume, retroactively titled as Jujutsu Kaisen 0, in December 2018.
+Jujutsu Kaisen is a sequel to Akutami's previous work, Tokyo Metropolitan Curse Technical School, which was retroactively titled Jujutsu Kaisen 0 following the release of Jujutsu Kaisen.

-Jujutsu Kaisen is licensed for English-language release in North America by Viz Media, which has published the manga in print since December 2019.
+Jujutsu Kaisen is licensed for an English-language release in North America by Viz Media, which has published the manga in print since December 2019.
 Shueisha has published the series digitally in English on its Manga Plus platform.
 Two novels, written by Ballad Kitaguni, were published in May 2019 and January 2020, respectively.
-An anime television series adaptation, produced by MAPPA, aired its first season on MBS from October 2020 to March 2021; a second season aired from July to December 2023.
-A third season covering the "Culling Game" arc is set to premiere in January 2026.
+An anime television series adaptation, produced by MAPPA, aired its first season on MBS from October 2020 to March 2021.
+A second season aired from July to December 2023.
+A third season aired from January to March 2026.
+A fourth season has been announced.
+A short-term spin-off sequel manga series written by Akutami and illustrated by manga artist Yūji Iwasaki, titled Jujutsu Kaisen Modulo, ran in Weekly Shōnen Jump from September 2025 to March 2026.

-By September 2024, the Jujutsu Kaisen manga had over 100 million copies in circulation, including related novels, digital versions, and Jujutsu Kaisen 0, making it one of the best-selling manga series of all time.
+By December 2025, the Jujutsu Kaisen manga had over 150 million copies in circulation, including related novels, digital versions, and Jujutsu Kaisen 0, making it one of the best-selling manga series of all time.

-In September 2025, Akutami and manga artist Yūji Iwasaki started the short-term manga series Jujutsu Kaisen Modulo.
-The story takes place 68 years after the main series' Culling Game.